-As lawyers, we believe in accountability for human rights violations as a crucial tool to protect human life and dignity.
+As lawyers, we know accountability for human rights violations is crucial to protecting human life and dignity.

 Human Rights in the Courts